 This flat design camera image is an example of a creative and playful CSS animation.
 Interaction is possible by clicking the shutter button which will display a preloaded photo.

-FAQs about CSS animations
+FAQs on CSS animations

 How do I create a simple CSS animation?